 I’ve been working full-time from home for over 15 years.
 As a mom of four children, I’ve seen it ALL.

-Moms, here are the top 5 tips on what NOT to do working from home
+Top 5 tips on what NOT to do working from home

 1. Never take a conference call in the bathroom